Monte Carlo Permutation Search

 \section{Experimental Results}

-In our implementation of GRAVE and MCPS, we use a transposition table to store information about the states in the search tree \cite{SaffidineCazenaveMehat2011KBS}.
-It means that the permutations of moves in the tree are already naturally handled.
-The permutations taken into account with MCPS deal with the permutations of the entire playout, not only the permutations of the path to the node that have already been accounted for with the transposition table.
+In our implementation of GRAVE and MCPS, we use a transposition table to store information about the states in the search tree \citep{SaffidineCazenaveMehat2011KBS}.
+This means that the permutations of moves in the tree are already naturally handled.
+The permutations considered with MCPS deal with the entire playout's permutations, not just the permutations of the path to the node that have already been accounted for with the transposition table.

-For two-player games and for each parameter configuration, we run 800 games between MCPS and GRAVE: 400 games playing first and 400 games playing second.
-MCPS and GRAVE always use the same numbers of playouts during their search.
-For three-player games, we also run 800 games: one third of the games playing first, one third of the games playing second, and one third of the games playing third.
+For two-player games and for each parameter configuration, we run 800 games between MCPS and GRAVE: 400 games with MCPS playing first and 400 games with GRAVE playing first.
+With 800 games, the 95\% confidence interval half-width is roughly ±3.5 percentage points.
+MCPS and GRAVE always use the same wall clock time during their search.

-All of the experiments are made by running processes in parallel.
-Each process is assigned a random seed.
-The random seeds range from 0 to 799.
-Experiments are made with 1 000 and 5 000 playouts in order to see whether MCPS scales better than GRAVE.
-The number of playouts used by both MCPS and GRAVE is denoted by $N$ in the tables.
-The games are coded in Python, so a match with 5 000 playouts already takes half a day running 200 processes in parallel.